-Learn basic shooting, audio recording and production skills to create quality programs.
-This core class offers hands on training with the Sony Z5 (Mini DV format) camcorders, microphones and tripods.
-We'll also discuss equipment safety and checkout procedures.
+Basic shooting, audio recording, and production skills are key to creating quality programs.
+This core class offers hands-on training with Sony Z5 camcorders, microphones, and tripods.
+Other topics include equipment safety and CMCM checkout procedures.

-The first stage of video production is the planning phase, and it is easily the most important.
-Pre-production is where you take the steps to make sure that you have the right research, equipment, crew, locations, schedule, and clear directions on the content you must capture to make your project the best it can be.
+The first stage of video production is also the most important -- the planning phase.
+Learn the steps to ensure you have the proper research, equipment, crew, locations, schedule, and a clear idea about the content you must capture to make your project the best it can be.

-Learn how to use the Sony Anycast System to shoot multi-camera coverage of an event on-location.
-This hands-on workshop will include an overview of the Sony PD-170 camera and Sony Anycast System, set-up of equipment, crew communications and troubleshooting tips.
+Using the Sony Anycast System enables you to shoot multi-camera coverage of an event on location.
+In this workshop, students will become familiar with the Sony PD-170 camera and Sony Anycast System.
+Learn how to set up equipment, communicate with crew, troubleshoot, and more.

 Next to power, lighting is a videographer's best friend.
-This course will help you understand the basic principles of three point lighting and how to achieve greater stylistic control when shooting in the field.
-Attendees will learn how to safely operate several types of lights including Lowel Omni 500s, Lowel Pro-lights and Photoflex Starlite softboxes, how to use contrast ratios to create different ‘moods’, and how to make better use of existing conditions when few or no lights are available.
+This course will help you understand the basic principles of three-point lighting and how to achieve greater stylistic control when shooting in the field.
+Get hands-on experience with lights including the Lowel Omni 500, Lowel Pro-Light, and Photoflex Starlite Softbox.
+Get comfortable using contrast ratios to create different moods, and make better use of existing conditions when few or no lights are available.